Philadelphia businessman charged with selling forged Jason Kelce-signed memorabilia valued at $200,000

 The man behind a popular “Philadelphia athlete-based marketing firm” whose specialty is bringing stars like Eagles running back Kenneth Gainwell and Phillies outfielder Nick Castellanos to meet and greets was arraigned Wednesday in Montgomery County on 60 counts of forgery and related crimes in connection with an alleged effort to sell $200,000 worth of fake Jason Kelce memorabilia.

-Robert Capone, 51, runs Overtime Promotions, which in addition to local athletes — the company’s website touts access to “most all current and former players” on the Philadelphia Eagles and Flyers — has partnerships with a slew of actors, such as Christopher McDonald, who played Shooter McGavin in Happy Gilmore.
+Robert Capone, 51, runs Overtime Promotions, which, in addition to local athletes — the company’s website touts access to “most all current and former players” on the Philadelphia Eagles and Flyers — has partnerships with a slew of actors, such as Christopher McDonald, who played Shooter McGavin in Happy Gilmore.

 Though the business’ social media focuses on the meet and greets, customers can find autographed photos of athletes or a Three’s Company poster signed by the cast on the Overtime Promotions website.
-Capone’s is alleged to have conspired with two Rhode Island residents in a forgery and subsequent attempt to sell more than 1,100 memorabilia items with forged Kelce signatures, according to the criminal complaint.
+Capone is alleged to have conspired with two Rhode Island residents in a forgery and a subsequent attempt to sell more than 1,100 memorabilia items with forged Kelce signatures, according to the criminal complaint.

 Capone could not immediately be reached by phone and he has no attorney listed.

 Kelce held a private event at the Valley Forge Casino in June where he did sign memorabilia, according to prosecutors.
-But that event was through TCH Humphreys LLC, a sports memorabilia company in Royersford.
+But that event was held through TCH Humphreys LLC, a sports memorabilia company in Royersford.

 Capone and the pair from Rhode Island are accused of then trying to pass off signed jerseys, helmets, mini-helmets, hats, photos, and footballs through their respective companies using the faked authentication provided by Branco.